substack/hyperstream/readme.markdown

 <div class="row active"><b>woo</b></div>
 ```

-And you can build table rows and lists of data using the `_map` property.
+And you can build table rows and lists of data using the `_map` attribute.
 `_map` grabs the designated sub-template from the source HTML stream and duplicates
 it for each member of a data array.